tcutts/cdk-batch/README.md

 });
 ```

+## Example 2:  More complex setup

-## Example that doesn't destroy the output bucket when the stack is deleted.
+* Doesn't destroy the output bucket when the stack is deleted
+* Migrates completed data in output bucket to cheaper tier after 30 days
+* Expires data in the output bucket after a year
+* Increases the vCPU limit from the default (256) to 1000

 ```javascript
 const batchCluster = new FargateBatchWithS3Buckets(this, "Test", {